eksuas/eenets.pytorch/README.md

 # EENets_pytorch
 This repository contains Pytroch implementation of EENets: Early Exit Convolutional Neural Network. ([the details and keras implementation](https://github.com/eksuas/EENet) and [the slides](https://docs.google.com/presentation/d/1c-C3MewSl3aXxxits3Vm7k2z5h2RVUp5U2ypb9Xq9Q0/edit?usp=sharing))

+Note that the codes includes only ResNet8 models with different initial filter sizes for now !

 ## Getting Started

 The codes are developed with python35 environment on Windows 10.
 The development environment consists of